DiegoRodriguez1203/sahury-spa/README.md

 -- Database --
 For this proyect, a small array was created with categorys (4) and each category will have an own array with it products (each product has a id, used to call its img, and a item number used to call it in the cart market).
-It is saved at the --- database.js --- document.
+It is saved at the --- database.js --- document in COMPONENTS folder.

+-- Context --
+The hook useContext is used to bring necessary global functions like add and remove, also to have a state array for the cart market.
+It is saved at the --- GeneralContext.js --- document in CONTEXT folder.